 - 32-Ethnic discrimination.

 - 33-Discrimination through victimization.

 - 34-Discrimination in employment.

-- 35-Exceptions to discrimination in the employment field.
+- 35-Exceptions to discrimination in employment.

 - 36-Discrimination in membership of organization.

 - 37-Discrimination by other agencies.

 - 38-Discrimination in access to and distribution of public resources.

 - 39-Discrimination in property ownership management and disposal.

-- 40-Exception to discrimination / affirmative action.
+- 40-Exception to discrimination.

 - 41-Ethnic or racial contempt.

 - 42-Threats.

 - 43-Offences.